Auto Insurance

 This article has been updated from a previous version.

-Your insurance history (how long you’ve been consistently insured for) is also a factor.
+Another important factor is your insurance history and how long you’ve maintained continuous coverage.
 Generally, the longer you’ve been insured without any lapses or gaps, the lower your car insurance premium should be.
 Being able to consistently make payments without cancelling your policy shows insurance providers that you’re a trustworthy and reliable customer.

 But what happens if you have a gap in your insurance coverage?
 Does this impact your chances of getting an affordable auto insurance rate?

-The answer depends on the cause for the gap, where you live, and your insurance provider.
+The answer depends on several factors, including the reason for the gap, your location, and your insurance provider.

 Why would I have a gap in my car insurance coverage?

-A lapse in your auto insurance coverage can happen for a variety of reasons.
-Maybe you sold your vehicle or decided not to drive it for a while and didn't pay to keep your policy active.
-Or perhaps your licence was revoked, and you didn't maintain your policy.
-It’s also possible you could no longer afford your premium and your insurance company terminated your policy because of premium delinquency.
+A lapse in your auto insurance coverage can happen for a variety of reasons, some completely harmless.
+You might have sold your vehicle or decided not to drive it for a while and decided not to keep your policy active.

 Read more: What is facility car insurance for high-risk drivers?